GaryFDes/IIgs-rthab/README.md

 5) Surface mount the plug.
 6) Through hold solder the socket.
 7) Connect the cable that is long enough to go through the opening on the IIgs.
 8) Unplug the VGC (I suggest a good puller) and insert the VGC into the socket on the board.
+I used [this](https://www.amazon.com/dp/B00FZPSRGE)
 9) Connect your RGBToHDMI 12 bit connector to the cable (!!DO NOT!!
 Supply power to the RGBToHDMI.
 The IIgs cable already has power on it.)
 10) Connect to your HDMI monitor.